herrkraatz/react-redux-mongo-docker-kubernetes/README.md

     ```
     > kubectl autoscale deployment express-deployment --cpu-percent=50 --min=1 --max=5
     ```
-    `--cpu-percent=50` means: The target(ed) average CPU utilization (represented as a percent of requested CPU) over all the pods.
+    `--cpu-percent=50` means: The target(ed) average CPU utilization (represented as a percent of requested CPU) over all the Pods.
-    If it's not specified or negative, a default autoscaling policy will be used.
     In other words: Each Pod gets half as much CPU as it would usually ask for.

+    If it's not specified or negative (`-1`), a default autoscaling policy will be used.

     Further reading:
     - https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#autoscale